0xpolarzero/french-political-acquaintances-graph-3D/README.md

+Groups:

+- Size related to the power (number of members \* their participation)
+- Proximity to the center related to their votes similarity with the majority

+Deputees:

-- Position related to loyalty and proximity to the majority
+- Position related to their proximity to the majority (the closer to the center, the more similar to the majority)
 - Size related to participation => power in decision making
-- Base color for groups and ligher as the individual's loyalty decreases
+- Color related to their votes (the lighter, the more opposed to their group)

+Click on a group to see it closer, and navigate with left/right arrows to turn around Click again to see more information

+Click on a deputee to see more information

+Search for a group or a deputee to see it/them clearly in the scene See more information about them, or just navigate with a better view

 http://www.packomania.com/

-[ ] Display informations in modal on click on hint
+[ ] make group spheres closer/further away from the center (majorityScore) [ ] Display informations in modal on click on hint
 [ ] use scoreCohesion to break the sphere more or less (fragment) [ ] use scoreRose/women to display on the sphere
-[ ] make group spheres closer/further away from the center (majorityScore)

 Interface: